Shipping Documentation Overview

 Certificate of Origin

-The certificate of origin is a declaration that details the country in which your goods are made.
-If the country of import or export has a free trade agreement (FTA) with Australia, you can avoid duty charges if a certificate of origin is available and complete.
+The certificate of origin (COO) is a declaration that details the country in which your goods are made.
+If the country of import or export has a free trade agreement (FTA) with Australia, you can avoid duty charges if you have a COO.

 Have you been paying duties on a product imported from a country with a FTA with Australia?
 If so, you have up to three years to claim rebates on your duties using the certificate of origin.
 Your forwarder will be able to assist with this.